 Excellent ‘copy’ can create a vibe; but that’s only if there is time to read it.
 Nielsen research established that on average only 20% of words on a webpage are read; but on the other hand images grab your attention and work … very fast, without having to read a word. ( in fact; our brain processes visuals 60000 x faster than text)

-If you’re willing to read more than 20% of this page, I’ll show you some convincing evidence for creating great photography.
+If you’re willing to read more than 20% of this page, I’ll show you some convincing evidence for creating better photography.

 Would you like to improve your memory? -effective memory techniques use picture association.
 That’s because our brain is wired to prioritize sight, so we will remember what someone looks like but are less likely to remember what they said.
-Photography creates that important 1st impression and forms a ‘reference’ link to your product.
+Great photography creates that important 1st impression and forms a subconscious link to your product.

 What’s the story with STOCK photographs; those stereotyped, feel-good pictures from the international photo stock agencies… hmm, well that’s the problem- there is no real story, no link with your product or service.

 So why are they used so much?
 The big Stock agencies sell hard and it’s quick, cheap and easy.